 - Deadline: Funds will be disbursed on a rolling basis during each academic year until the funding cap for that year has been reached.

 - Application process: Fill out the Graduate Student Fund Application form.
 The form requires you to provide an itemized budget.
 It also requires a 1-2 page, double-spaced statement of purpose.
 In this statement, you must describe the conference, how participation will contribute to your professional development and the contents of your paper (stating the problem, your hypothesis and the paper’s contribution to the state of the art).
 To purchase airfare or accommodations, you must wait until the awarded funds are deposited in your CU-designated bank account, and then pay for your airfare, etc. with those personal funds.
 You will not purchase your airfare or accommodations through Concur; however, you must request approval of any international trips through Concur.
 The Department cannot reimburse you for the cost of a flight or accommodations.

 - Abstract: Paste the accepted abstract into the statement of purpose, clearly marked.

 - Confirmation of acceptance: Paste the letter of acceptance into the statement of purpose, clearly marked.

-Students are urged to apply to other sources on campus for travel/research funds.
+Students are urged to apply to other sources on campus for travel/research funds, awards and fellowships.
 Evidence that you have applied for or received matching funds from other sources strengthens your case for funding from the Linguistics department.
 Other funding sources include: